Real Sociedad Logo

 Real Sociedad Logo 1910-1923

-The first logo contains the King of Spain’s red and gold crown with a cross at the top.
+The first logo features the King of Spain’s red-and-gold crown with a cross at the top.
 The lower part of the ball is hidden behind the flag cloth, which is bent upwards.
-The letters “SS” are in a white circle and are monogrammed.
+The letters “SS” are monogrammed in white circles.

 1923 – 1930